 Adrian: I think it really depends on which niche you’re referring to, but the niches we deal with, I wouldn’t even suggest for anyone that doesn’t have experience to even get into them to be honest because it’s the type of niches where money doesn’t solve all problems, that’s the issue again.

 Adrian: And that was probably one of the mistakes I did when I started.
 But unless you know the niche inside out and you perform some really deep keyword analysis and you find that small pocket that might return some ROI, to be honest I wouldn’t even consider it now if I was in that situation.

 Nick: Really ?

 Adrian: Because, I think the only way for anyone to make some… not compete but you know, to take a small bite of the cake would be to have … like literally to be an expert on the topic already.
-So I’m not talking about basic keyword research, so I’m talking about topics that keywords to come probably because I think it would be… If someone’s starting out, adult maybe, because adult is a bit different, but when it comes to casino for sure.
+So I’m not talking about basic keyword research (see: how to find low competition keywords), so I’m talking about topics that keywords to come probably because I think it would be… If someone’s starting out, adult maybe, because adult is a bit different, but when it comes to casino for sure.
 It has become too hard probably.
 Pharma, it is what it is, you know, payday there are some clusters which are accessible, macro clusters at least.

 Adrian: But if you’re starting out, it’s not niches I would suggest for sure.